Tremors after stroke are characterized by rhythmic, unintentional shaking.

 If it turns out that stroke is the only cause of your tremors after stroke (and not a separate medical condition), then the following treatments can help.

 Treatment for Tremors After Stroke

 It’s important to note that treatment for tremors may only slow the progression.

-While we hope that you get to achieve spontaneous recovery, it’s important to take action along with hoping for the best.
-That will maximize recovery.
+While we hope that you get to achieve spontaneous recovery, it’s important to take action to maximize recovery.